Dr. Simon Miles

 +44 (0)20 7848 1166

-This academic year, I am teaching the following modules.
+Please see the student handbook to see which modules I am teaching at present.
 Course materials are available from the College's e-learning site during teaching term.

 I am head of the Agents and Intelligent Systems research group in the Department of Informatics.
 The group works on distributed artificial intelligence and automated reasoning.
-The major areas of focus are in multi-agent systems, argumentation, normative systems, complex systems, machine learning, market-based control, uncertainty, and data provenance.
-The group leads research into modelling of arguments, provenance, and norms, and the development of reasoning over these in practical systems, in particular in healthcare and clinical research, to support legal reasoning, in economic marketplaces, in analysis of social networks, and in aerospace applications.
+Among many areas of expertise, the group leads research into modelling of arguments, provenance, and norms, and the development of reasoning over these in practical systems, in particular in healthcare and clinical research, to support legal reasoning, in economic marketplaces, in analysis of social networks, and in aerospace applications.

-My own research interests relate to e-research (particularly the provenance of data), and multi-agent systems (particularly agent-oriented software engineering and normative systems).
-Since 2000, I have published over 100 papers in these areas.
+My own research interests relate to e-research (particularly the provenance of data), and multi-agent systems (particularly normative systems).
+Since 2000, I have published over 130 papers in these areas.
 A selection of my recent journal articles are listed below.

 - Implementing interoperable provenance in biomedical research, in Future Generation Computer Systems